moisesggomes/moisesggomes/README.md

 ### Hi there! 👋

-- 🌱 I’m currently learning Algorithms and Data Structures with CS50
+- 🌱 I’m currently learning Programming with CS50 course
 - 🤔 I am very curious
 - 📫 How to reach me: @moisesggomes
 - 😄 Fun fact: I like to play trumpet 🎺🎵🎵🎵